regulad/novnc-nofrills/README.md

 - `compressionLevel` https://github.com/novnc/noVNC/blob/master/docs/API.md#properties:~:text=Disabled%20by%20default.-,compressionLevel,-Is%20an%20int
 - `retryDuration` ms between reconnection attempts.
 Default is 3000.
 - `viewOnly` https://github.com/novnc/noVNC/blob/master/docs/API.md#properties:~:text=Disabled%20by%20default.-,viewOnly,-Is%20a%20boolean
+- ...and more!
+See App.tsx

 ## Running

+**First, you'll need to `git clone https://github.com/regulad/react-kasmvnc` into the same parent folder as this project.
+Then, run `npm run prepare` in that project.
+Sorry for the nightmare...**

 ```bash
 pnpm install